Good

 3.1 Naming

-As well as following the general advice for [object names], strive to use verbs for function names:
+As well as following the general advice for object names in Section 2.1, strive to use verbs for function names:

 3.2 Anonymous functions